 You will spend approx. 4 hours on homework every week.
-You will be assigned homework from the online workbook and from the textbook, among others.
+You will be assigned homework on Quercus.
 The homework exercises will provide you with ample opportunities to practice the materials covered.
 No late homework will be accepted without a legitimate excuse.
 Advice: In order to have a meaningful learning experience, you should do the homework assignments on a daily basis, rather than all at once at the end of the week.
 The independent work you do will have a direct influence on your ability to actively participate in all other off and on-line activities.